hopperteam/hopper-doc/uc-subscribe-to-app.md

 # 1 UC: Subscribe to app

 ## 1.1 Brief Description
 The user can subscribe to an app.
 The app has to redirect the user to hopper's subscription handler.
-The service provider will be notified about the result.
+The app will be notified about the result.

 # 2 Flow of Events
 ## 2.1 Basic Flow